dy/sprae/DESIGN.md

 ### Metric anatomy

 Oversized numeral → rule beneath → small light multi-line caption below the rule (`~11kb` / rule / “Gzipped.
 Works with any backend or template.”).
-Stats sit side by side, top-aligned, on one row through tablets; below `48rem` four remain in one row, smaller, the age stat hidden.
+Stats sit side by side, top-aligned, on one row through tablets; below `48rem` four remain, the age stat hidden, each still two columns wide; below `27rem` two per row on lines 0 and 5.
 On the grid the strip is five cells of two columns each, so every stat starts on a column line.
 No visible labels.

 ### Floating metadata stack